Image Credit: J.R. Gamble

 Players (ages 13-18) receive elite-level training from former Major League players and coaches.
 Week One was a huge success and is for players ages 13-14.
 Week Two, for players 15-17, is winding down and the entire event was filled with baseball knowledge as kids received first-hand instruction and education from prominent figures such as MLB Commissioner Rob Manfred and Hall of Fame players like Hall of Famers Ken Griffey Jr. and Andre “Hawk” Dawson.

-With the dearth of black pitchers in MLB, some of the most important coaches at the camp are former African-American hurlers Tom “Flash” Gordon, Marvin Freeman and Patrick Mahomes Sr, father of NFL MVP Pat Mahomes.
+With the dearth of black pitchers in MLB, some of the most important coaches at the camp are former African-American hurlers Tom “Flash” Gordon, Marvin Freeman and Patrick Mahomes Sr, father of NFL MVP and Super Bowl Champion Pat Mahomes.
 Combined they possess almost 50 years of pro-level pitching experience.

 I spoke with each former pro about MLB’s recent Hall of Fame inductions, why they are so heavily involved in MLB’s diversity and inclusion programs and the state of the Black pitcher.